ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Analytics:** The systematic analysis of data using statistical, mathematical, and computational techniques to uncover insights, patterns, and trends.

+**Analytics Team:** A group of professionals, including data scientists and analysts, responsible for performing data analysis and modeling.

-**Apache MLlib:** Language that makes marchine learning scalable.
+**Apache MLlib:** Language that makes machine learning scalable.

-**Apache Spark:** A general-purpose cluster-computing framework allowing you to process data using compute slusters.
+**Apache Spark:** A general-purpose cluster-computing framework allowing you to process data using compute clusters.

 **API:** Application Programming Interface allows communication between two pieces of software.

 **Arithmetic Models:** Data science often uses mathematical models to analyze data and predict outcomes.

 **Artificial Neural Networks:** Collections of small computing units (neurons) that process data and learn to make decisions over time.

+**Automation:** Using tools and techniques to streamline data collection and preparation processes.

 **Bayesian Analysis:** A statistical technique that uses Bayes' theorem to update probabilities based on new evidence.